Skip to main content

 Lean Muscle Mass Decrease Contributes to sarcopenia, reduced metabolic rate

-The precise mechanisms by which GnRH analogs influence these markers are complex, involving direct effects on hormone-sensitive enzymes and receptors, as well as indirect effects mediated by changes in and inflammatory cytokines.
+The precise mechanisms by which GnRH analogs influence these markers are complex, involving direct effects on hormone-sensitive enzymes and receptors, as well as indirect effects mediated by changes in body composition and inflammatory cytokines.
 A systems-biology perspective is essential for understanding these interconnected changes and for developing comprehensive management strategies.

 References